destroflyer/maniascript/docs/introduction/maniascript.md

 Please note that this website is not an official Nadeo resource, it is community-driven, trying to stay as up-to-date as possible.

-## Programming
+## Prerequisites
 Writing ManiaScript requires basic knowledge of how object-oriented programming languages work.
 You will need to declare variables, check conditions, loop over lists, call functions or access properties of classes.
-This documentation will not cover these basics.
-If you aren't familiar with an object-oriented language yet (such as JavaScript, Java, C#, Python or PHP), a training resource for one of these languages will be a better starting point for your journey.
+This documentation will not cover these bosics.
+If you aren't familiar with an object-oriented language yet (such as Java, JavaScript, C#, Python or PHP), a training resource for one of these languages will be a better starting point for your journey.

 ## ManiaScript vs ManiaLink
 When dealing with ManiaScript, you will most likely encounter the term ManiaLink at some point - Therefore it is important to understand what the difference between them is and how they complement each other.
 While ManiaScript itself is a mostly generic programming language and is therefore used in a lot different places, ManiaLinks are used when you want to display something to the user.